tht2005/cpblog/README.md

-# about some CP problems's solution
+# let's solve some spoj and vnoj problems